ibm-cloud-docs/databases-for-enterprisedb/howto-managing-connections.md

 (1 row)
 ```

-Many of the queries rely on the admin user's role as `pg_monitor`, which is only available in PostgreSQL 10 and above.
-Users on PostgreSQL 9.x, might not have permissions to run all of the queries in these docs.
-{: .tip}

-## PostgreSQL Connection Limits
+## {{site.data.keyword.databases-for-enterprisedb}} Connection Limits

-At provision, {{site.data.keyword.databases-for-enterprisedb}} sets the maximum number of connections to your PostgreSQL database to **115**.
+At provision, {{site.data.keyword.databases-for-enterprisedb}} sets the maximum number of connections to your {{site.data.keyword.databases-for-enterprisedb}} database to **115**.
 15 connections are reserved for the superuser to maintain the state and integrity of your database, and 100 connections are available for you and your applications.
 If the number of connections to the database exceeds the 100 connection limit, new connections fail and return an error.
 ```
 FATAL: remaining connection slots are reserved for non-replication superuser connections